 There are other countries whose nationals don’t need to apply for a Sweden Tourist Visa.
 If you need a Sweden tourist visa, the duration of your stay does not matter.
 To find out more information about Sweden tourist visa, you can visit Do I Need Sweden Tourist Visa? blog.

 B. Work visa

 Sweden work visa comes under the short-term and long-stay.
 If you want to work in Sweden for up to 90 days, your stay will be short-term.
 If you want to work for longer than 90 days, then your stay will be a long-term type.

 The citizens of EU/EEA and Nordic countries can work in Sweden without a work permit.
 But they can only work for up to three months.
-They can not stay in Sweden for the long-term without a work permit.
+They can not stay in Sweden for the long term without a work permit.
 They have to apply for a work permit for long stays in Sweden.
 Please consider that the EU/EEA citizens can enter Sweden to look for a job.
 But, this isn’t the case for non-EU citizens.

 The work visa for non-EU citizens depends on their nationality.
 If you need a Sweden short-stay visa, then you must apply for a work visa.
 It is true even if you want to work up to 90 days.
-Please note that a work visa allows you to enter the country while the work permit allows you to work in Sweden.
+Please note that a work visa allows you to enter the country while a work permit allows you to work in Sweden.

-To know more about Sweden short-term work visa, you can visit All you should know about Sweden Work Visa blog.
+To know more about Sweden short-term work visa, you can visit the All you should know about Sweden Work Visa blog.

 C. Business visa